githubixx/ansible-role-etcd/README.md

 etcd_heartbeat_interval: "100"
 # Time (in milliseconds) for an election to timeout.
 See tuning documentation for details
 etcd_election_timeout: "1000"
+# Maximum number of snapshot files to retain (0 is unlimited)
+etcd_max_snapshots: "5"

 # Certificate authority and certificate files for etcd
 etcd_certificates: